| The Case for a National Individual Investment

 impossible to implement a UBI without raising significant taxes on the rich,

+unlike Social Security, which basically doesn't tax the rich at all.
 Another advantage of the NIIP is that it can be supported and be

 meaningful with a much lower tax rate.
 It is basically a much more